- Annual Performance Reports (APR)

 The Agency of Education annually collects the number of full-time equivalent (FTE) personnel who are employed or contracted to provide special education and related services to children with disabilities served under the IDEA.
 This information is reported to the U.S. Department of Education's Office of Special Education Programs (OSEP) and is used to help the Agency of Education determine the extent of special education personnel shortages.

-Special Education Cost Report includes average daily membership (ADM), child count and special education formula expenditures by a school district and supervisory union.
+Special Education Cost Report includes average daily membership (ADM), child count and special education formula expenditures by a supervisory union.
 It also calculates child count as a percentage of average daily membership and special education formula expenditures per ADM.
-The spreadsheet is also used to determine high and low spending districts in accordance with 16 VSA §2974.
+The spreadsheet is also used to determine high and low spending supervisory unions in accordance with 16 VSA §2974.
 High spending is defined as spending at least 20 percent more than the statewide average of special education (formula) eligible costs per average daily membership.
-Please note that the spreadsheet does not reflect resubmission of data by school districts after they are notified of their status as high-spending districts.
+Please note that the spreadsheet does not reflect resubmission of data by supervisory unions after they are notified of their high-spending status.

 - Special Education Cost Report, FY 2017